brandinio/homebridge-igenix-df0038wifi/README.md

 ### Config

 See [`config-sample.json`](config-sample.json) for an example of how your homebridge configuration file should look.

-See [tuyapi](https://github.com/codetheweb/tuyapi) for information on how to retrieve the required parameters.
+### TuyAPI ID and Key
+For help on retrieving your TuyAPI ID and Key, please refer to [this page](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md)